adambard/learnxinyminutes-docs/julia.html.markdown

 2 >> 1     # => 1  # arithmetic shift right
 2 << 1     # => 4  # logical/arithmetic shift left

-# You can use the bitstring function to see the binary representation of a number.
+# Use the bitstring function to see the binary representation of a number.
 bitstring(12345)
 # => "0000000000000000000000000000000000000000000000000011000000111001"
 bitstring(12345.0)